-Avocados need some shade in summer for the first couple of summers or at least until they have grown their protective leaf canopy which usually appears when they are about 2m high.
-Even mature trees can show scorched leaves in summer, unless they are a little shaded because in our hot Perth summers, they will lose more moisture than they can take in.
+Avocados need some shade in summer for the first couple of summers or at least until they have grown their full leaf canopy which largely occurs when they are about 2m high.
+This is usually in 2-3 years time, depending on the size purchased.
+Even mature trees can show scorched leaves in summer, unless they are a little shaded, as in our hot Perth summers, they will lose more moisture than they can take in.
 Extra water doesn’t often help as the trees can only take up so much at a time.

 Mature un-shaded trees may be sprayed with Drought Shield in early and mid-summer which puts a protective layer over the leaves, similar to sunscreen.

 PROTECTIVE SHELTER: Directly after planting, create a tree ‘cubby’ by placing 3 or 4 tall stakes around the tree, being careful not to disturb the roots.